Blockchain-World-News/FIL-DC-Allocator/README.md

 # Allocator Json Link
 [Blockchain World News Alloctor](https://github.com/filecoin-project/Allocator-Registry/blob/main/Allocators/recukrpBz5CjxcaHR.json)

+# What is Filecoin Plus
+The goal of the Filecoin Plus program is to increase the amount of useful data stored with storage providers by clients on the Filecoin network.

+In short, this is achieved by appointing allocators responsible for assigning DataCap tokens to clients that are vetted by the allocator as trusted parties storing useful data.
+Clients then pay DataCap to storage providers as part of a storage deal, which increases a storage provider’s probability of earning block rewards.

+Filecoin Plus creates demand on the Filecoin network, ensuring the datasets stored on the network are legitimate and useful to either the clients, or a third party.

+## DataCap
+DataCap is a token paid to storage providers as part of a deal in which the client and the data they are storing is verified by a Filecoin Plus allocator.
+Batches of DataCap are granted to allocators by root-key holders, allocators give DataCap to verified clients, and clients pay DataCap to storage providers as part of a deal.
+The more DataCap a storage provider ends up with, the higher probability they have to earn block rewards.

+**Blockchain World News**, as a Filecoin Plus DataCap Allocator(It used to be called a **notary**), allocates DataCap by verifying data with clients who want to store public data.

+# Steps to DataCap as a Client
+The steps a client should follow to DataCap are as follows:

+1. Create a Filecoin wallet.

+2. Choose an allocator.

+3. Check that you satisfy the requirements of the allocator.
+In the case of uploading open source datasets with FIDL as the allocator, the client will need to demonstrate to FIDL that they can
+   (1) satisfy a third party Know Your Customer(KYC) identity check,
+   (2) provide the details of storage provider (entity, storage location) where the data is intended to be stored,
+   (3) demonstrate proof that the dataset can be actively retrieved.

+5. Submit an application for DataCap from an allocator.
+You can submit a request to FIDL via their Github application form or Google Form.

+6. Use the DataCap in a storage deal.

 # Client Dilligence
 ## 1.Client Verification & Initial Trust Establishment
 We will have to go through strict KYC verification.
 And have an in-depth understanding of the project background research (public website, GitHub, white paper)